Humpback Whale Swim

 @Jonoallenphotography

-Yes minimum age is 10 years old but there is no maximum age limit as long as you are in good health.
-Anyone under 18 must be accompanied by a guardian.
+Yes, the minimum age to join our whale swims is 10 years old.
+There’s no upper age limit—as long as you’re in good health and comfortable in the water, you’re welcome.
+Participants under 18 must be accompanied by a parent or legal guardian.

 Nature operates on its own terms, and while we strive for the best experience, we cannot guarantee whale sightings.
 If fortune smiles upon us, we’ll have the privilege of encountering these magnificent creatures.
 However, it’s important to note that every interaction is dictated by the whales themselves.
 With their remarkable memory and intelligence, we aim to ensure that our encounters are mutually enjoyable experiences for both our guests and the whales.